AdobeDocs/campaign-classic.it-IT/help/campaign/using/publishing-the-campaign-package.md

 >[!NOTE]
 >
 >A livello di entità organizzativa, potete anche specificare i revisori per approvare gli ordini.
-Per ulteriori informazioni, vedere [Entità](../../campaign/using/about-distributed-marketing.md#organizational-entities)organizzative.
+For more on this, refer to [Organizational entities](../../campaign/using/about-distributed-marketing.md#organizational-entities).

 ## Aggiunta di altri revisori {#adding-other-reviewers}